Engineering start-ups compete at statewide venture competition

-Taraka Sai Pavan Grandhi (left) and Russell Urie, doctoral students in the Ira A. Fulton Schools of Engineering, pitch their company Synergyan at the fourth annual Arizona Collegiate Venture Competition at the Arizona State University Innovation Center at Skysong on April 8.
-Photo by Hayden Taylor/ASU
+Two Ira A. Fulton Schools of Engineering student-led start-ups earned $1,500 apiece for their ventures at the Arizona Collegiate Venture Competition (ACVC) at the ASU Innovation Center at Skysong on April 8.

 Tech Dispatcher and Synergyan, both led by engineering students, finished in third place, tying with two student ventures from GCU and one from NAU.